On the Western tip of the island of

 operational jet engine was designed by Hans

-Joachim Pabst von Ohain, a German physicist.
+Joachim Pabst von Ohain, a German physicist and

-Peenemunde was where first liquid fuel rockets
+where the first liquid fuel rockets were

-were developed, and where German jet engines used
+developed, and where German jet engines used in Messerschmitt fighter planes were

 tested.
 It was also where CCTV was used for the first